tomlyko/dash/README.md

    	- delay - The delay of the link connecting the clients to the server,
   	- trace - The relative path (from ns-3.x directory) to the network trace file,
 	- liveDelay - Number of full DASH segments behind live,
+	- joinOffset - Additional delay in seconds, after which the client join the stream
 - More accurate buffer level logging (in seconds instead of segments),
 - More accurate throughput logging,
 - More accurate MPD:Bandwidth parameter for each quality level set in the segmentSizes file,